KhronosGroup/Vulkan-ValidationLayers/BUILD.md

 The `-A` option is used to select either the "Win32" or "x64" architecture.

-If a generator for a specific version of Visual Studio is required, you can specify it for Visual Studio 2015, for example, with:
+If a generator for a specific version of Visual Studio is required, you can specify it with the `-G` switch.
+For example, to specify Visual Studio 2022, use:

-    64-bit: -G "Visual Studio 14 2015 Win64"
+    64-bit: -G "Visual Studio 17 2022"
-    32-bit: -G "Visual Studio 14 2015"
+    32-bit: -G "Visual Studio 17 2022" -A Win32

-See this [list](#cmake-visual-studio-generators) of other possible generators for Visual Studio.
+NOTE:
+- By default VS2019 and higher target "x64"
+- By default VS2017 and lower target "Win32"

+Check the [official CMake documentation](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html#visual-studio-generators) for further information on Visual Studio generators.

 When generating the project files, the absolute path to a Vulkan-Headers install directory must be provided.
 This can be done by setting the